fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 Now we have declared the build stage and only move the relevant files, the build directory with static content, into an image that is ready to serve the static content.

-The default port will be 80 for nginx, so something like `-p 8000:80` will work.
+The default port will be 80 for nginx, so something like _-p 8000:80_ will work.

+Multi-stage builds also include some internal optimizations that may affect your builds.
+As an example, multi-stage builds skip stages that are not used.
+If we wish to use a stage to replace a part of a build pipeline, like testing or notifications, we must pass **some** data to the following stages.
+In some cases this is justified: copy the code from testing stage to build stage ensuring that you are building the tested code.

 </div>